Maximus-Ay/100-days-Coding-Challenge-in-python/README.md

 - Write a program to create a class that simulates a simple online shopping system with methods to add, remove, and purchase items.

 96. Day 96 (4th October 2024)
-- Write a Python program to create a class that simulates a simple library management system with methods to issue, return, and display books.
+- Write a Python program to create a class that represents a simple file encryption and decryption system.
-- Write a program to create a class that represents a simple chat system with methods to send, receive, and display messages.
+- Write a program to create a class that models a basic email system with methods to send, receive, and display emails.